 |June 2018: 97 percent||November 2018: 99 percent|

-The Update to ISSF Conservation Measures & Commitments Compliance Report is published annually in November to track ISSF participating companies’ progress in conforming with ISSF conservation measures like these:
+The Update to ISSF Conservation Measures & Commitments Compliance Report is published each November to track ISSF participating companies’ progress in conforming with ISSF conservation measures like these:

-In addition to the summary compliance reports published in June and November, MRAG Americas issues individual ISSF participating company reports that detail their compliance with conservation measures.
-These include “update” reports, published throughout the year, that explain how individual companies have remediated any non-conformance on the conservation measures; you can view these reports here.
+In addition to the summary compliance reports published in April and November, MRAG Americas issues yearly individual ISSF participating company reports that detail each company’s compliance with all ISSF conservation measures.
+These include “update” reports, published throughout the year, that explain how individual companies have remediated any non-conformance on the conservation measures.

 More Information about ISSF Conservation Measures & Compliance